daronphang/programming-resources/cloud-computing/AWS/optimization/load-balancing.md

 - DNS failover with Amazon Route 53

 NLB forwards TCP connections to instances, unlike ALB which terminates HTTP/HTTPS.

+When you create NLB, a network interface is created for each AZ.
+Each load balancer will use the network interface to get a static IP address.
+You can also associate one elastic IP address per subnet.

 ### Gateway Load Balancer (GLB)